 Payment is due to us within 28 days of our sending you a bill.
+We are at our discretion permitted to deliver a bill by email rather than post.
+Instructing us constitutes your consent to receiving a bill by email.
 If payment is not made within the time we have requested, we reserve the right to cease to act on your behalf, suspend work on that matter and any other matter and retain all documents, working papers and other documents in our possession relating to any matter until all outstanding bills are paid in full including interest and any costs incurred in pursuing the recovery.
 Interest on outstanding bills may be charged after a period of 28 days on a daily basis at 4% above the Bank of England base rate from when the bill was sent to you.